 Meditation Awareness Doesn’t Only Happen on the Cushion

-When these intense kinds of situations happen, whether it’s a fear or anxiety or conflict we’re having with somebody, normally that’s when we’re the most swept away.
-But, actually because it’s such a strong experience it is a red flag to remind us that it’s workable.
-Somehow because it’s so in our face, it’s the easiest moment to recognize it—it’s so present.
-The subtler thoughts and fears are actually more difficult to work with because they remain more hidden; we don’t really see them.
-Many times it’s the big things we experience that bring us back to our training.
-They remind us we have this tool, this gift that we can use to change our experience of the situation.
-When we change our experience, we effectively change the whole situation.
-We probably can’t do it 100% of the time, but our reactions can be more measured and sane because we’re not habitually reacting.
-There is a huge difference between acting through awareness and reacting through unawareness.
+Meditation isn’t something that only happens on the cushion.
+Awareness, focus and presence are there when we’re sitting; there’s no reason they can’t be there every moment of your life.
+When intense situations occur and create fear, anxiety or conflict, normally that’s when you’re the most liable to be swept away.
+But in fact because it’s such a strong experience, because it’s so in your face, it’s actually the easiest moment for you to tag it and react differently!
+Subtler thoughts and fears are actually bad habits that are more difficult to work with because they tend to remain hidden; you don’t really see them.
+Often it’s the big things that bring you back to your training and remind you that you have this tool, this gift or good habit that you can use to change your experience of the situation.
+When you change your experience, you effectively change the whole situation.
+It may not be possible 100% of the time, but your reactions can potentially be more measured and sane because you’re aware.
+There is a huge difference between reacting through unawareness and acting through awareness.